 While some presenters are natural conversationalists and storytellers, most are not.
 What is familiar to most scientists—one-way transmissions of facts—is ineffective with teens (and most other audiences).
 And, while a more conversational, interactive approach may be unfamiliar to a presenter, our experience has been that with some focused training, she or he will rise to the occasion.

-TSCN sites may want to consider adapting the approach to suit their particular circumstances, such as Portal to the Public or Presentation Boot Camp — which involve extended sessions with a cadre of a season’s presenters, formal exercises, and opportunities for practice and feedback.
+TSCN sites may want to consider adopting the approach to suit their particular circumstances, such as Portal to the Public which involves extended sessions with a cadre of a season’s presenters, formal exercises, and opportunities for practice and feedback.
 These approaches might be ideal, but may not be practical for a given site.